-As a main rule, foreigners must be offered a full integration programme if they receive cash assistance (section 7.5).
+As a principal rule, foreigners must be offered a full integration program if they receive cash assistance.

-The integration programme consists of a language course in Danish and 'offers of active involvement', aimed at labour market involvement:
+The integration program consists of a language course in Danish and 'offers of active involvement', aimed at labour market involvement:

 - · Guidance and upgrading.

 - Job training and internship.

 - Employment with a wage subsidy.